Flemmie Pansy Kittrell: Career

-In the U.S., one of her most significant contributions was establishing Howard University's Nursery School, which operated as a laboratory for early childhood education.
+In the United States, one of Kittrell's most significant contributions was the establishment of Howard University's Nursery School, which operated as a laboratory for early childhood education.
 Between 1944–1964 almost 500 children enrolled at Howard University's Nursery School, which became a model for preschool and early childhood research in the United States.
 Summer schools were held every second year over this period, providing workshops on child development and parent education, and Howard University became known throughout the world as a leader in nutrition and child development.

 In 1963, Kittrell defined home economics as a "field of education which concerns itself with the activities of the home as a whole, and the organization and development of family life in all its aspects – physical, social, biological, and economic."
 More broadly, she promoted the idea that parenting is a skill that can be taught and learned, and that the family and home environments have a significant impact on child development.

 Kittrell used both public and private funds to hold seminars on the latest nutritional research, to encourage women to seek advanced degrees, and to help other schools develop quality programs.
-The Howard early education laboratory eventually led to the pilot studies that informed the development of the federal program Head Start.
+The Howard early education laboratory eventually led to the pilot studies that informed the development of the federal Head Start program.
 Head Start is now administered by the United States Department of Health and Human Services and provides comprehensive early childhood education, health, nutrition, and parent involvement services to low-income children and families.
 The program operates in every state and some U.S. territories.

 Kittrell believed that, amongst other things, home economics should be concerned with low-income and minority families in rural areas in the U.S. and abroad.
 This reflects her strong commitment to equal opportunity demonstrated throughout her career.
 She advocated that children be given opportunities and could be successful irrespective of their class, gender, or race.
 For example, her research showed that illnesses experienced by Black Americans were not due to individual decision-making, but rather racial discrimination in housing, employment, and medical services.
 This was especially important around the time of the 1965 Moynihan Report, when there was limited awareness of the link between health outcomes and socioeconomic status.
 In an early organizational meeting focused on Head Start, she was able to clarify the importance of such an initiative focusing on low-income families, providing an important contrasting perspective to the Moynihan Report.